 The deadline for Dan Murphy’s orders is 10 pm Sunday in the week that the barge arrives but it’s a good idea to do it earlier, at the same time as the Coles order.

 - Set up your own account on the Dan Murphy’s site.

 - Go shopping; while shopping, set your store as Earlville, Qld (postcode 4870).

 - Choose “Pick up” (NOT “Delivery”).
 You should get the response: 1.
 Pick up for free from: Dan Murphy's Earlville, and its address.

 - Under 2.
-When will you pick up your order?, select "Choose a date" and select the appropriate Tuesday.
+When will you pick up your order?, select "Choose a date" and select the appropriate day (see schedule below).
 Leave "Chill my items" set at No.

 - Still in that section, scroll down to "Who will be collecting".
 This is the most important step to ensure that your order makes it onto the barge!!
-Enter First name: "Lizard Island Research Station" and Last name: your own first and last names.
+Enter First name: "Lizard Is Research" and Last name: your own first and last names.

 - People have repeatedly failed to do this and have entered "Lizard Island" into the address section further down instead.
-That does not work for our unusual delivery method!
-"Lizard Island" MUST be in the section "who will be collecting" or your order will not be delivered to the barge.
+"Lizard Island" MUST be in the name section or your order may not be delivered to the barge.